 The Abisko tights don’t have a DWR coating, but they are slim enough to easily fit under a pair of rain pants.
 The thighs are quite breathable and offer decent protection from the wind at the same time.

 Their feature-set is also noteworthy.
 The Abisko men’s hiking tights feature a zippered left-thigh pocket, a side thigh pocket with a flap, and two zippered hand pockets.
 There’s also a women’s version of this model.

 - Very breathable

 Salomon Agile Warm Tight Men

-True to their name, the Salomon Agile is among the best warm leggings for men.
+True to their name, the Salomon Agile are among the best warm leggings for men, and among the best hiking leggings overall.
 Even though they are designed for trail running in freezing temperatures, they make for great hiking tights on cold spring and fall days.
 If you are into winter hiking, they serve as an excellent base layer as well.

 The articulated knees allow for great mobility on all types of terrain.
 The high-quality polyester/spandex blend makes them exceptionally soft and stretchy.
 The Agile Warm tights won’t bind or pinch when you move or sit, thanks to their wide waistband.

 The Salomon Agile Warm Tights are great for summer hikes as well.
 They are thicker in cold prone spots, but light in the lower legs.
 So, when things get hot, you can rest assured they will breathe well.

 - Knee articulation

 - Super soft and stretchy